msonowal/gitbook-frontend-fasttrack/your_linkedin_resume.md

 *
 Talk about what the projects do and what technologies you used.
 *
-Next, list your previous jobs under Experience, with a short description of what you did at each role.
+Next, list your previous jobs under experience, with a short description of what you did at each role.
 *
 Add Opteamize to your Education section, and move that section to come after your Experience section.
 Write a little bit about what you're learning and doing at Opteamize.
 *